I have quite a few rules configured which I’d hate to lose.

 File-> Manage Rules & Alerts-> Options-> Export Rules…

-Note 1: Rules are stored within your pst-file.
-So if you make a backup of your pst-file, you automatically have a backup of your rules too.
+Note 1: When using a POP3 account, rules are stored within your pst-file.
+So if you make a backup of your pst-file, you’ll automatically have a backup of your rules too.

 Note 2: Since Outlook 2010, rules are stored on a per mailbox basis.
 If you have configured multiple mailboxes in Outlook, you’ll need to export the rules for each mailbox.
 In that case, you’ll see a dropdown list at the top of the E-mail Rules tab.
 If you have multiple accounts configured and they all deliver the email to the same pst-file or Exchange mailbox, this will count as a single mailbox.